 Before processing an incoming request, we recommend that you verify its legitimacy.
 You do this by checking that the verification token matches the one you gave to Redox.
 Learn how to configure and verify an endpoint.

 Once an endpoint is verified, you can begin receiving requests.
 If you want to receive data for multiple systems, you must verify each one individually.
 Any request you receive should have the verification token in the header like this:

 If the verification token doesn’t match, it means it’s not from Redox, so you should discard the request without processing.

-Your response to any request you receive should differ based on the type of request made and whether your connection's EHR system requires a response from you.
-Check out how to handle: responses for:
+The response to any request you receive differs based on the request type and the requirements of your connection's EHR system.
+Check out how to handle responses for: